Easy Refrigerator Pickled Beets

 Traditionally pickled beets were actually prepared via fermentation.
 The bacteria and probiotics are what naturally created a sweet/sour flavor profile.
 While I love a Fermented food and even have a published cookbook on the topic Fermented Foods at Every Meal – I still prefer the simplicity of refrigerator pickled beets.

-And I can’t think of a better way to enjoy the delicious flavor of beets than marinating them in a sweet and tangy brine with red onions.
+And I can’t think of a better way to enjoy the delicious flavor of beets than marinating them in a sweet and tangy hot brine with red onions.
 Pickling and marinating vegetables in a brine with ingredients that are salty, vinegary and sweet is such a great way to incorporate a unique and delicious taste to even veggies you may typically avoid!

 Yes, my Easy Refrigerator Pickled Beets are just that easy, Cook/peel/cut beets and soak them in salt, sugar vinegar and water.